flashphoner/MessengerSDK/src/components/containers/oneToOneChat/docs/OneToOneChat.md

     - Ensure the connection status updates accurately.
     - If the connection fails, check the credentials and server URL.

----

-#### 2. Managing Chats
+### 2. Managing Chats

 - **Purpose**: Create, manage, and interact within one-to-one chats.
 - **Steps**:
     1. **Create a Chat**:
         - Click **Create Chat** in the **Chat** section to establish a one-to-one chat between the connected users.
-        - The chat name will reflect the usernames of the participants (e.g., `user90, user84`).
+        - The chat name will reflect the usernames of the participants.
     2. **Delete or Leave a Chat**:
-        - To remove the chat:
-            - The **Delete** button allows complete deletion of the chat.
+        - The **Delete** button removes the chat completely.
-            - The **Leave** button removes the user from the chat.
+        - The **Leave** button allows a user to exit the chat.
 - **Critical Note**:
     - If **either user deletes or leaves the chat**, the associated contacts will lose their connection.
-This means the relationship between the users is no longer maintained unless a new chat is created.
+    - A new chat must be created to re-establish the relationship.
 - **What to Monitor**:
     - Ensure the chat reflects the current participants accurately.
     - Monitor the contact list to confirm that relationships are preserved only while the chat exists.

----

-#### 3. Managing Contacts
+### 3. Managing Contacts

 - **Purpose**: View and interact with contacts associated with the chat.
 - **Steps**:
     - Contacts displayed in the **Contacts** section are automatically associated when a chat is created.